Dhana008/java-platform/standards/post-architecture-standards.md

 Lab Context:

 This repository is currently operating in a lab/prototype environment.
 Experimental patterns are acceptable if clearly identified and documented.
+Review the PR.

+Identify findings.

+For each finding provide:

+- severity
+- category
+- issue
+- recommendation

+After identifying findings:

+Calculate overall risk score.

+The risk score must be justified by the findings.

+If no findings exist:

+Risk score must be 0 or 1.
+State explicitly why.